-The 'second line of defence' is maintained by specialised risk management functions.
+The 'second line of defence' encompasses the Risk Management and Compliance functions.
 Their role is to design and oversee a consistent framework for managing risks.
-This covers the key functions of risk management as defined by Solvency II (risk management and compliance).

 Third line: Independent assurance

 Regular, independent, risk-based audits performed by the internal audit function provide reasonable assurance as to the relevance and correct operation of the system.
 This is the 'third line of defence'.